quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week4.md

 - 3:45  PM: Able to reset the sliders to `[1,1]`, using svelte reactive values (when the material is changed). (#57).
 - 5:00  PM: Refactored the code.
 Updated PR #85 (#66).
 - 7:15  PM: Refactored the code.
 Updated PR #84 (#56).
+- 7:45  PM: Still stuck on `Why the updated texture is not applied on the same mesh after the uv scale is updated ?`

 ## **Wednesday: January 24**
 - 9:00  AM:   Continuing the thread `Enable Esc to reset view #66`